 Find out more

-- “How we can make it work external”.
-This booklet from the Decision Agency helps decision-makers and supporters work through risky decisions together.
+- Booklet “How we can make it work” external by the Decision Agency.
+This booklet helps decision-makers and supporters work through risky decisions together.

-- “Enabling risk: Putting positive first external”.
-This is an online module for disability support workers from La Trobe University.
+- Online module “Enabling risk: Putting positive first” external by La Trobe University.
+This is an online module for disability support workers.

-- “Supported Decision Making and Risk external”.
+- Video “Supported Decision Making and Risk” (youtube 6 minutes external) by The Cognitive Decline Partnership Centre.
 This video talks about how supporters can enable risk for people living with dementia.
-The Cognitive Decline Partnership Centre made the video.